Georgy5/lw-react-giphy/README.md

 Simple react starter with the following config:

 - React, ReactDOM
-- Webpack 4
+- Webpack 5
-- Babel with es2015 and react presets
+- Babel with react presets
 - Bootstrap (css only, loaded from a cdn in `index.html`)
-- work with `.js` or `.jsx` files
 - main `application.scss` stylesheet is imported in `index.js` as a module to enjoy hot reloading

 ## Scripts